Earlz/lucidmvc/README.md

 ## Puzzle Pieces

-BarelyMVC has always been designed to be minimalist.
+LucidMVC has always been designed to be minimalist.
 Despite this, it has quite a few good parts

 * Router
 * Powerful `SimplePattern` pattern matcher
 * Highly scaleable `FSCAuth` authentication system
-* Powerful `IServerContext` bridge meaning BarelyMVC will eventually be portable to places other than ASP.Net.. and very easy to mock and test
+* Powerful `IServerContext` bridge meaning LucidMVC will eventually be portable to places other than ASP.Net.. and very easy to mock and test
 * Caching framework capable of transparently caching into places other than ASP.Net and ensuring generation of cache proxy classes is as concise as possible
 * Very effecient compile time T4 view engine.
 Misspell a property in a view and get a compiler error.
 No magical anonymous classes or dictionaries.
 Real properties in plain ol' classes

 ## What you won't find

-There are a few things I see some people "like" that aren't in BarelyMVC.
+There are a few things I see some people "like" that aren't in LucidMVC.
 This is a list of things which I will (most likely) never implement:

 * Wizards and "rich" HTML controls for authentication that look like crap
 * Automatic class discovery and method names mapping to route names(ie, magic)